Iraka-C/Skeeetch/README.md

 ## Introduction

 This application is based on HTML5 web technologies.
+Skeeetch presently supports:

-Skeeetch presently supports basic brush stroke and eraser, colorpicker, PhotoShop/SAI like layer management and composition, bitmap image and `.PSD` file import/export.
+* Basic brush stroke and eraser, color picker.
+* Photoshop/SAI like layer management and composition.
+* Bitmap image and `.PSD` file import/export.
+* Cloud (OneDrive) file sync.
+* ... and many others.
+Please refer to the tutorial above!

 ## Third Party Libraries